-Many customers cannot adopt the public cloud because of their particular business needs, including data residency and performance constraints.
-Oracle Cloud Infrastructure (OCI) has been uniquely engineered to solve these requirements, delivering cloud services anywhere customers want with solutions such as Oracle Dedicated Region and Exadata Cloud@Customer.
+Many customers cannot adopt public cloud because of their particular business needs, including data residency and performance constraints.
+Oracle Cloud Infrastructure (OCI) has been uniquely engineered to solve for these requirements, delivering cloud anywhere customers want with solutions such as Oracle Dedicated Region and Exadata Cloud@Customer.

 Clay Magouyrk is executive vice president of engineering for Oracle Cloud Infrastructure.
 He is responsible for engineering and technical operations for Oracle’s enterprise-focused infrastructure-as-a-service (IaaS) platform and focuses on service delivery for an expanding product portfolio including compute, storage, networking, edge, and containers.

 Clay is a founding team member of Oracle’s cloud engineering development center in Seattle, tasked with building and deploying Oracle’s next-generation cloud infrastructure.
 He now leads a team of thousands of cloud engineers focused on supporting customers’ most mission-critical workloads via best-of-breed products and solutions.